North Korea fires two short-range missiles, U.S. still open to dialogue

 WASHINGTON/SEOUL (Reuters) - North Korea fired two short-range missiles at the weekend, U.S. and South Korean officials said, but Washington played down the first such tests under President Joe Biden and said it was still open to dialogue with Pyongyang.

-South Korea’s Joint Chiefs of Staff (JCS) said two cruise missiles were fired off North Korea’s western coastal town of Onchon on Sunday morning.
+South Korea’s Joint Chiefs of Staff (JCS) said two cruise missiles were fired off North Korea’s west coast town of Onchon on Sunday morning.

 The launch marks North Korea’s first publicly known weapons test since Biden took office in January.

-But Biden downplayed the latest activity, saying “nothing much has changed,” while one senior official said it was “normal” testing and warned against “hyping” it.
+But Biden downplayed the test, saying “nothing much has changed”, while one senior U.S. official said it was “normal” testing and warned against “hyping” it.

 “No, according to the Defense Department it’s business as usual.
 There’s no new wrinkle in what they did,” Biden told reporters upon his return from a visit to Ohio, when asked if the test was a provocation.